cosmos/iavl/docs/node/node.md

-	leftNode  *Node  // pointer to left child rightHash []byte // hash of right child rightNode *Node  // pointer to right child saved     bool   // saved to memory or disk persisted bool   // persisted to disk
+	leftNode  *Node  // pointer to left child rightHash []byte // hash of right child rightNode *Node  // pointer to right child persisted bool   // persisted to disk
 }
 ```